Guru Dev parampara (lineage)

 Krishnanandji's are offered:-

-"The glory of the Upanishads lies in the teachings on non-duality found in their pages."
+glory of the Upanishads lies in the teachings on non-duality found in

 "Every man in the street can talk on duality;